-Public Administration and Management - Certificate (PAMT.CERT)
+Public Leadership and Administration - Certificate (PAMT.CERT)

-Completion of certificate program in public administration certificate program is designed to meet the needs of employees of government or non-profit agencies and those desiring employment or advancement.
+Completion of certificate program in public administration meets the needs of employees of government or non-profit agencies and those desiring employment or advancement.
 The program covers the history, present, and future of public administration.
 Courses include topics on public policy, finance, human resources, organizational behavior, and government.